shadwattai/miniwallet/README.md

 this will credit the savings account and debit the WALLET account thus reducing amount from the savings account and increasing amounts to the WALLET account.

 5. Transfer transaction
 - If the Wallet account has money with amount bigger than minimum, the amount exceeding minimum can be transfered to any othe wallet account found in our miniwallet app.

+- Transfers and transactions btn accounts can only happen between WALLET accounts of the same Currency.

 ## Database structure